mirjunaid26/coding/pytorch-tutorial/README.md

-# PyTorch DDP Quickstart for amplitUDE HPC
+# PyTorch DDP: A Quickstart Guide

 This guide provides a quickstart for running distributed PyTorch training using DistributedDataParallel (DDP) on the amplitUDE HPC system.